chen709847237/tutorial_ECG_model/README.md

 conda activate ecg
 ```

-### STEP 3.
-Enter the folder where the "automatic-ecg-diagnosis" scripts are stored.
+### Step 3.
+Enter the folder where the "automatic-ecg-diagnosis" repository was cloned
 ```bash
 cd <path of folder>
 ```